DanLizz/TorontoRentalSearchBot/README.md

-# TorontoRentalSearchBot
+# Toronto Rental Search Bot
-Program to search for Affordable Houes in Toronto and save it using Google Forms
+Program to search for Affordable Houes in Toronto and save it using Google Forms.
+This project is based on Python using BeautifulSoup and Selenium for Automation.

 This project is based on Zillow.
 You can customize your search at https://www.zillow.com/ and paste it at the URL.
 Change the Address to find the affordable housing, change the rent and number of preferred rooms in the Zillow search bar.